iamdanielv/kb_gk61/learning.md

 This document is out of date as I try new features etc. The source of truth should be the keymap.c file.

-I will come back aned edit this to match the keymap once I get a more stable keymap, right now it's changing too much. 😊
+I will come back and edit this to match the keymap once I get a more stable keymap, right now it's changing too much. 😊

 ### Default Layer